Bawku West District

 Bawku West District is one of the fifteen districts in Upper East Region, Ghana.
 Originally created as an ordinary district assembly in 1988; which was established by Legislative Instrument (L.I.)
 1442.
 The municipality is located in the eastern part of Upper East Region and has Zebilla as its capital town.

 History

-Bawku West is part of the traditional kingdom of Kussaug.
-Kussasi is the main ethnic group and Kussal is the main language spoken in the area.
-As the Kussasi kingdom of Kussaug, it is much older.
+Bawku West is part of the traditional kingdom of Kusaug.
+Kusasi is the main ethnic group and Kusaal is the main language spoken in the area.
+As the Kusasi kingdom of Kusaug, it is much older.

 Geography

 It is bordered to the north by the Republic of Burkina Faso, to the east by Binduri District, to the west by Talensi District and Nabdam District and to the south by East Mamprusi District.
 The district covers an area of approximately 1,070 square kilometres, which constitutes about 12% of the total land area of the Upper East Region.
 It is the fourth biggest district in the region in terms of land area.